erdogant/bnlearn/README.md

 #

 ### Method overview
-Learning a Bayesian network can be split into the underneath problems which are all implemented in this package:
+Learning a Bayesian network can be split into the underneath problems which are all implemented in this package for both discrete, continous and mixed data sets:

 * **Structure learning**: Given the data: Estimate a DAG that captures the dependencies between the variables.
    * There are multiple manners to perform structure learning.